eecd-design/conditions-for-success_middle/src/content/indicators/identities/description.md

-Focuses on recognizing and integrating diverse identities into school culture through curriculum, policies, events, and professional learning, ensuring inclusion and student empowerment.
+Focuses on recognizing and integrating diverse identities into school culture through curriculum, policies, events, and professional learning, ensuring inclusion and learner empowerment.